jdtravelp2s/jdtravelp2s.github.io/_posts/2020-01-02-romantic-locations-valentin-marrakech.md

 ---
 layout : post
-title : Romantic location for Valentin's Day Marrakech Date : 2020-01-03
+title : Romantic location for Valentine's Day Marrakech Date : 2020-01-03
 ---

-Did you already planned a trip for Valentin's Day?
+Did you already planned a trip for Valentine's Day?
 You don't have any clue on where to go?
 You are in luck, here are five romantic places you should travel to!

 # Marrakech

 We're starting this list with a city that might not come to mind when you think of a romantic place.
 This is far from the truth, Marrakech with it's oriental charm and wonderful landscape, easily qualifies as romantic!
 Marrakech is a beautiful city to visit as a couple, you could see a lot of breathtaking sigths just by roaming around (be careful though, you don't want to get lost!).
-Of course, for Valentin's Day it should be extra special.
+Of course, for valentine's Day it should be extra special.
 This means you'll want to plan ahead.
 That's why I picked a few beautiful places you could visit with your loved one while on a romantic week-end.

 <img class="d-block w-100 img-fluid" src="/assets/romantic-trip-2020/marrakech-city.jpeg" alt="marrakech city beautiful">